What Questions Should You Ask Your New York Divorce Lawyer?

 How long a divorce takes largely rests on the shoulders of the divorcing couple on what they agree on — and what they don’t.
 However, your attorney should be able to give you a basic timeline of how long things should take.
 Ask about what is out of your control (such as how long it takes the court to process a certain document), and what you can control.
 Have your attorney let you know might cause the time frame to change.

-At the Brooklyn Family & Divorce, we have the expertise to provide you with compassionate and experienced legal guidance throughout every stage of your divorce.
+We have the expertise to provide you with compassionate and experienced legal guidance throughout every stage of your divorce.
 Call us for a consultation at (718) 878-6886.
 We look forward to helping you find divorce solutions that work for you and your family.Posted in : Divorce ,